Mountain biking code of conduct

 1. Always ride in control and respect your limits.

-You must be able to stop and avoid other people or obstacles.
-Ride trails and features that match your skills level.
-It is your responsibility to be aware of the difficulty levels and to choose your route accordingly.
+You must be able to stop and avoid any person or obstacle.
+Stay on trails and modules that correspond to your abilities.
+You are responsible for informing yourself about the levels of difficulty and choosing your route accordingly.

-2. Wear a helmet and appropriate protective gear for your ride.
+2. Wear a helmet and protective equipment appropriate to your riding style.

-3. Check the mechanical condition of your bike or have it inspected by a qualified bike mechanic before you ride.
+3. Check the condition of your bike or have it inspected by a professional before riding.

-5. Be careful, obstacles and trail conditions change constantly.
+5. Be careful, module and trail conditions may vary.

-Check their condition before riding with speed and confidence.
+Check their condition before riding them with confidence.

 Stay on marked trails and never venture into closed sections.
-Do not make any changes to trails and do not build new trails without the permission of the trail manager.
+Do not make any changes to the route or build any new facilities without the authorization of the network manager.

-7. Give priority to cyclists ahead of you.
+7. Give way to cyclists in front of you.

-On two-way trails, yield to cyclists coming up the trail.
+On two-way trails, give way to cyclists going uphill.

-If you must stop, do so off the trail, in a safe, visible location.
+If you have to stop, do so in a safe, visible place away from the track.

-If you are involved in or witness an accident, remain at the scene and identify yourself to a first-aider or bystanders.
+If you are involved in, or witness, an accident, stay at the scene and identify yourself to rescue workers or bystanders.

-Ask for assistance if you are unsure with the operation of the chairlifts and follow the rules posted along the way.
+Ask the lift attendants if you're unfamiliar with how the lift works, and follow the rules posted along the way.

-* Please note: Physical disability refers to a precarious state of health, a risky physical condition or physical abilities impaired by injury.
+* Please note: physical disability refers to a precarious state of health, an at-risk physical condition or physical capacities weakened by injury.

 ×